delphix/dcs-for-azure-templates/dcsazure_AzureSQL_to_AzureSQL_mask_pl/README.md

 # dcsazure_AzureSQL_to_AzureSQL_mask_pl
 ## Delphix Compliance Services (DCS) for Azure - AzureSQL to AzureSQL Masking Pipeline

-This pipeline masks data from your source AzureSQL DB and stores the masked data in another AzureSQL DB.
+This pipeline will perform masking of your AzureSQL Instance.

 ### Prerequisites

-1. Configure the hosted metadata database and associated Azure SQL service (version `V2024.08.25.0`+).
+1. Configure the hosted metadata database and associated Azure SQL service (version `V2024.12.02.0`+).
-2. Configure the DCS for Azure REST service.
+1. Configure the DCS for Azure REST service.
-3. Configure the Azure SQL DB service associated with your AzureSQL source data.
+1. Configure the AzureSQL linked service.
-4. Configure the Azure SQL DB service associated with your AzureSQL sink data (if required).

 ### Importing